 Messages with special characters or attachments can be lost in transmission due to ever-changing carrier specs.
-Copilot allows you to automatically format every message to ensure your content stays intact.
+A Messaging Service allows you to automatically format every message to ensure your content stays intact.
 These are the features that allow you to do so:

-- Dynamic Encoding - character encoding is dynamically adjusted per carrier so that double-byte characters and even Emoji are delivered as intended.
+- Smart Encoding - character encoding is dynamically adjusted per carrier so that double-byte characters and even Emoji are delivered as intended.

 - Outbound Message Concatenation - long outbound messages are automatically segmented and encoded for re-assembly to meet destination carrier requirements.